 Walk – easy to moderate, 4-5 hours.
 Optional afternoon biking – easy, on rural trails.

-After a midday respite, we pick up our bikes for an easy afternoon ride to Wat Trak temple, on scenic country trails.
-From here we continue to the Roulos group of ruins, the oldest among those at Angkor, dating back to the 9th century.
-The riding route is well established and not technical in nature.
+Alternatively, we pick up bikes for an easy ride on scenic country trails.
+The riding route through Wat Trak and the Roulos Group is well established and not technical in nature.
 As we cruise through the landscape, we get a feel for what life is like in the villages outside of Siem Reap.
-We may even see the local women, in colorful garb, carrying their produce to and from the market.
-Our afternoon of bicycle touring is the perfect way to end our exploration of Angkor as it allows us to step away from the minute details of the bas-reliefs and take in the splendor of the area as a whole.
+We may even see the local women in colorful garb carrying their produce to and from the market.
+A ride such as this allows us to step away from the minute details of the bas-reliefs and take in the splendor of the area as a whole.

 To celebrate the conclusion of our rich two-week journey through Indochina, we dine this evening at Madame Butterfly, a restaurant which serves the finest Khmer cuisine in a converted traditional wooden home.